maximeoger/tennis-player-stats/README.md

 $ git clone https://github.com/maximeoger/tennis-player-stats.git
 ```

-This is a project about using the tennis player api from a famous sport company to compare tennis players stats.
+This is a project about using the tennis player api to compare tennis players stats.
 The app does not use docker for now so please make sure to have the following dependencies installed:

 ### Node v19.4.0